IlmHe/Phish-Guard/README.md

 # Phish-Guard

-Phish-Guard is a privacy-friendly, lightweight browser extension designed to detect phishing emails, URLs, and other malicious content.
+Phish-Guard is a privacy-friendly, lightweight browser extension designed to detect phishing URLs, and other malicious content.
 It operates seamlessly in the background, providing users with an easy-to-use tool to enhance their online security.

 ## Features